gtkwave/gtkwave/docs/install/mac.md

 sudo meson install -C build # Install gtkwave
 ```

-gtkwave is now installed on your Macos.
+gtkwave is now installed on your macOS.
 You can start it in your terminal, run:

 ```shell
 gtkwave